How To Stop Your Neighbours Cat Peeing On Your Front Door

 The unfortunate thing is that neutered male cats can still spray.
 If they are neutered beyond one year old they may have already got into the habit of spraying which will continue for life irrespective of their fertility.

-How to stop your neighbour’s cat peeing on your front door
+How to stop your neighbor’s cat peeing on your front door

 If you have the issue where you need to stop tomcats from spraying on your front door, your first line of resistance will be to approach the owner and ask them to keep the cat under control.
 If you find the owner, ask them to neuter the cat.
 But, remember this isn’t effective if the cat is already in the habit of spraying.